joatk1980/JAT---Just-IT-Bootcamp/README.md

 Just IT Bootcamp
 -----------------------
-Assignment 1 task
+Assignment 1 task - HTML/CSS

 To find, inspect and recreate/clone a simple website of our choice cloned www.lucyspupsnpaws.co.uk
 Used animations and made the website responsive using @media query

-Assignment 2 task
+Assignment 2 task - Javascript

 - Calculator
 - Create a simple calculator that prompts the user to select an operation (addition, subtraction, multiplication, division)